Future of Work9 min read

 The logistics industry is not recovering quietly.
 It is restructuring permanently.

 The pandemic created a hiring surge that no longer reflects real demand.
-E-commerce growth normalised.
+E-commerce growth normalised by 2023.
 Supply chains stabilised.
 The bloated headcount that companies built between 2020 and 2022 became a liability almost overnight.

 What followed was not a temporary correction.
 It is an accelerating structural shift.

-According to McKinsey, 73% of logistics activities could be automated using technology that already exists today.
+According to McKinsey Global Institute, up to 78% of logistics activities could be automated using technology that already exists today.
 That number does not represent a future threat.
 It represents a present one.
-Roles that seemed secure two years ago — warehouse systems engineers, route optimisation analysts, freight-tech product managers — are now being consolidated, automated, or eliminated entirely.
+Roles that seemed secure three years ago — warehouse systems engineers, route optimisation analysts, freight-tech product managers — are now being consolidated, automated, or eliminated entirely.

 This matters for your career planning right now, not in five years.